The best yum cha in Brisbane

 Yum by name, yum by nature...

-With a big range of small bites, overeating wholeheartedly encouraged, and food brought to you on a steaming trolley with a side of freshly brewed green tea, what’s not to love?
+With a big range of small bites and overeating wholeheartedly encouraged, what’s not to love?

 No frills, no fuss but fabulous yum cha is what Yum Cha Cuisine is all about.
 Grab one of the steamed bamboo baskets from the cart to find classic steamed dumplings, including chicken feet with black bean sauce if you’d like to go very traditional, or pillowy buns and sponge cakes.
 Get crispy with a few of the fried options and round it out with some barbeque, because balance is everything.

 Brisbane Phoenix | CBD

 A dark and moody interior means you’re focused intently on the food which will definitely have you overeating.
 Phoenix’s lengthy steamed menu will see you feast on the likes of fresh crab xiao long bao, prawn and kimchi dumplings and scallop and caviar shumai with fried options ready to compliment them like pan-fried pork buns.
 To mix it up, there is also steamed rice noodle rolls, roast meats and more substantial kitchen snacks.
 Book one of the private dining rooms for a real feast!

 Not to point out the obvious, but Haoke is kinda well known for their standout seafood dishes, so we definitely recommend getting on that sea-food and eat it diet.
 We’re talking prawn and chive dumplings, seafood congee, and fragrant steamed whole barramundi.
 Wash it all down with a bubble tea, and you’re dreaming!

 Golden Lane | Sunnybank